 Now that we have established the significance of keywords, let’s discuss how to gather them.
 Keyword research has four steps.
 Note down the mission of your business, list all the keywords you want to rank for, look at search intent, and create landing pages.

 Analyze the most-searched terms that relate to your business, and the terms that you want to be known for.
 This outline can be used for writing material.

 Get inside the head of your audience!

 What is your audience searching for?
 Include the keywords that result in the highest searches.
 The keywords that are popular.
-If you use the relevant keywords more often, it will be highlighted for Google’s algorithm, and ultimately, help you rank higher!
+If you use the relevant keywords more often, they will be highlighted for Google’s algorithm, and ultimately, help you rank higher!

 On the other hand, using the wrong keywords will get your business nowhere.
 Your potential audience won’t be able to find you.
 This can result in attracting the wrong audience, or none at all!
 Writing great content incorporating the relevant keywords.